 Your family contribution is not necessarily the amount you will owe Northwestern.
-Financial aid is provided after your family contribution is first applied.
+Your family contribution is an estimate of your family's total contribution each quarter or year, and financial aid is provided after your family contribution is first applied.
 If your financial aid package includes employment, this assistance will be paid to you in the form of paychecks for hours worked, and these funds can help you to pay for your books and personal expenses.

-Will my family contribution be the same every year?
+Will my family contribution be the same every quarter or year?

 You will need to apply for financial aid every year, but if your family’s finances remain similar from year to year (e.g., same income/asset level, same number of dependents enrolled concurrently as undergraduates, etc.), you can expect a similar aid package each year.

 Families cover their educational costs through income, savings, payment plans, education loans, or a combination of these things.

 If you are considering borrowing to replace all or part of your family contribution, we encourage you to borrow wisely and only what you need.
 For example, if you are able to pay some expenses “out-of-pocket,” such as books or transportation costs, you may be able to borrow a smaller amount, and ultimately pay less in loan fees or interest long-term.
 If you need assistance, please contact our office to discuss your budget and determine an amount.